stgeorges/terrainShadingMask/README.md

 # Additional info

-All .obj and .hor files are created with the use of Grasshopper 'Terrain shading mask' and 'Horizon Angles' components which are part of the [Ladybug](https://github.com/stgeorges/ladybug) project.
-Free and open source environmental plugin.
-Ladybug is licensed under the GPL-3.0+ license: http://spdx.org/licenses/GPL-3.0+.
+All .obj and .hor files are created with the use of Grasshopper 'Terrain shading mask' and 'Horizon Angles' components which are part of the [Gismo](https://github.com/stgeorges/gismo) project.
+Free and open source GIS environmental analysis plugin.
+Gismo is licensed under the GPL-3.0+ license: http://spdx.org/licenses/GPL-3.0+.

 'Terrain shading mask' component uses: